rems-project/sail/README.md

-The Sail implementation, in src/, as well as its tests in test/ and other supporting files in lib/ and language/, is distributed under the 2-clause BSD licence in the headers of those files and in src/LICENCE, with the exception of the library src/pprint, which is distributed under the CeCILL-C free software licence in src/pprint/LICENSE.
+The Sail implementation, in src/, as well as its tests in test/ and other supporting files in lib/ and language/, is distributed under the 2-clause BSD licence in the headers of those files and in src/LICENCE.

 The generated parts of the ASL-derived ARMv8.3 model in aarch64/ are copyright ARM Ltd. See https://github.com/meriac/archex, and the